GeoGrammenidis/dashboard/README.md

 # Dashboard app

-To run this project after you clone it you have to install the npm packages:
+To run this project after you clone it
-*    `npm install`
+* You have to install the npm packages:`npm install`
-You can run it on localhost:
-*    `npm run start`
+* You can run it on localhost: `npm run start`
-You can build it with:
-*    `npm run build`
+* You can build it with: `npm run build`

+Also
 * Technologies used: **Sass, React, Html, CSS, Javascript**
 * Other tools used: **npm, git, webpack**
 * Editor used: **Visual Studio Code**

-Points of interest:
+## Points of interest:

     - src/components/Loading.js
         - spinner created with html and css